babushkai/Takotsubo-Syndrome-Prediction-of-Hospitalization-Outcomes/README.md

 The app has a front server that handles the web requests. \
 You defines the cluster resources needed to run the frontend in the new file, ```deployment.yaml```
  ```
- # This file configures the takotsubo app which serves public web traffic.
+# This file configures the hello-world app which serves public web traffic.
 apiVersion: apps/v1
 kind: Deployment
 metadata: